-The normal rule of practice (rather than a rule of law) is that a creditor's winding up petitions should only be presented or pursued if the would-be petitioner/petitioner's status as the company's creditor (for at least £750) is not subject to: (a) a genuine and substantial dispute; nor (b) a countervailing cross claim reducing the sum founding the petition to below £750.
-This is to prevent the process being used as a device by those with questionable claims against the company, or a net creditor status, to pressurize the company into capitulating to demands for payment, in order to avoid the adverse effects that come from being subject to a winding up petition.
+The normal rule of practice (rather than a rule of law) is that a creditor's winding up petitions should only be presented or pursued if the would-be petitioner/petitioner's status as the respondent company's creditor (for at least £750) is not subject to: (a) a genuine and substantial dispute; nor (b) a countervailing cross claim reducing the sum founding the petition to below £750.
+One reason is to prevent the winding up process being used as a device by those with questionable: (i) claims against the company; or (ii) net creditor status, - a device for pressurizing the company into capitulating to demands for payment, in order to avoid the adverse effects that come from being subject to a winding up petition.

-The Companies Court's careful balance, and the nuance involved, was summarised in Coilcolour, Hildyard J said, at paragraph 42:
+The above involves a careful balance, and the nuanced approach, taken by the Companies Court - as was summarised in Coilcolour, Hildyard J said, at paragraph 42: